elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ---

-### Explain the function and syntax of element.closest method.\*\*
+### Explain the function and syntax of element.closest method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Ancestors of an element are the parent, the parent of parent, its parent and so on.
-The ancestors together form the chain of parents from the element to the top.
-The method elem.closest(css) looks for the nearest ancestor that matches the CSS-selector.
-The elem itself is also included in the search.
-In other words, the method closest goes up from the element and checks each of parents.
-If it matches the selector, then the search stops, and the ancestor is returned.
+  <div><strong>Interview Response:</strong> An element's ancestors include its parent, the parent of the parent, the parent of the parent, and down the ancestral tree.
+From the element to the top, the ancestors create a chain of parents.
+The method elem.closest(css) searches for the closest ancestor to the CSS-selector.
+The search also includes the element itself.
+In other words, the nearest method ascends from the element and checks each of the parents.
+If it matches the selector, the search is terminated, returning the ancestor.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />